Skip to main content

 • “The atmosphere feels flat and uninspired, lacking the depth that would draw players into the game world.”

-• “While the art is decent, the overall atmosphere fails to create an engaging or immersive experience.”
+• “While the art style is unique, the overall atmosphere fails to create an engaging or immersive experience.”

-• “The card flavor is there, but the atmosphere doesn't support it, making the game feel disjointed and lifeless.”
+• “The card flavor is interesting, but the atmosphere doesn't support it, making the game feel disjointed.”

 • stability